Nersisiian/Lexicon/README.md

-# AI Document Compliance Platform
+# Lexicon — AI Document Compliance Platform

 **Internal platform for automated processing, validation, and human‑review of regulatory filings.**
 Used by the financial regulator’s supervisory technology division.